craft-forge/filament-language-switcher/README.md

 ![Language Switcher without Flags](.github/language-switcher-without-flags.jpg)

 ### Custom Render Hook
-Change where the language switcher appears in your panel:
+Change where the language switcher appears in the panel:
 ```php
 use Filament\View\PanelsRenderHook;